-Though the Internet is the main source of information, communication, and entertainment for most people, it’s difficult to not wonder just how safe it really is.
-Besides, all the convenience and comforts the Internet has to offer isn’t without a price.
+Though the web is the main source of information, communication, and entertainment for most people, it’s difficult to not wonder just how safe it really is.
+Besides, all the convenience and comforts the web has to offer isn’t without a price.

 Learn more below.

 When the web made its way to the Average Joe, it was a complete game-changer that transformed our lives – mostly for the better.
 Finally, a place where knowledge was easily accessible to all via free basic, easy to use, internet access and where one could share their opinions with the world and stand up for their beliefs!

 From communicating with people around the world to shopping for what you need or want, the web has made it easier and more convenient to go about our daily activities.
 However, while it brings a plethora of advantages, there are some disadvantages that could potentially harm you…

 The privacy of internet users has never been in more danger than it is today.
 Internet Service Providers (ISPs), government agencies, advertisers, and hackers are increasingly interested in keeping track of your online activities and communications.

 The digital footprint you’re leaving (such as the websites you visit, the apps you use, the products you buy, etc.) can be tracked and recorded without you even having the slightest clue.
 Think not?
 Well, think again!

 By doing something as simple as visiting a website via the internet explorer or tor browser allows the operators to find out your physical location, address, identify your device, operating system, web browsing, the pattern of browsing the web and use advertising cookies that collect information about your surfing habits.

 If you don’t like the idea of being watched online constantly, you’ve come to the right place.
 In this post, we’ll not only discuss the importance of unidentified surfing but also highlight the ways you can increase your privacy.